“I hope one day you will be able to update the story with the happy ending that many justice-seeking people around the world are still working for.”

 in a 2013 letter to the author

 This is the Epilogue to What Lies Across the Water: The Real Story of the Cuban Five by Stephen Kimber.
-The Epilogue will be included in the Spanish-language edition of the book, which will be published in Cuba by Nuevo Milenio in Fall 2015.
+The Epilogue is included in the Spanish-language edition of the book, which was published in Cuba by Nuevo Milenio in Fall 2016 and won the Cuban Institute of the Book Reader’s Choice Award as one of the bestselling books of the year.
 The original English edition of the book is currently available as an ebook here, or you can purchase the print edition from the English publisher, Fernwood, or from Amazon.

 Oakland, California, December 5, 2014